wernerschuler/File-Shares-and-Permissions/README.md

 - Active Directory running in Azure on a virtual machine (DC-1)
 - A client machine running in Azure on a virtual machine (Client-1) and joined to the domain

-Create some sample file shares with various permissions --
 **1. Connect to DC-1 as your domain admin account**
  - Go to portal.azure.com --> Virtual machines --> DC-1 --> Copy the public IP address
  - Start --> Search 'Remote Desktop Connection'